-How To Hike To Witch’s Castle (Stone House) in Portland
+How To Hike To Witches Castle (Stone House) in Portland

 When we were planning our trip to Portland, we found many attractions we wanted to check out.
-Witch’s Castle, however, was near the top of the list.
+Witches Castle, however, was near the top of the list.
+Officially called “Stone House”, it was given the name “Witches Castle” by a group of local teenagers many years ago and the nickname stuck.

-You can find it in Macleay Park, which in of itself is located in the much larger, Forest Park.
-All of this is just a mere few miles from downtown Portland.
+You can find it in Macleay Park, which itself is located within the much larger Forest Park.
+All of this is just a mere few miles from downtown Portland, making it an easy way to escape the hustle and bustle of the city.

-In this guide, we’ll cover how to get to the trailhead, trail details, the history of Witch’s Castle, and so much more!
+In this guide, I’ll discuss how to get to the trailhead, trail details, the history of Witch’s Castle, parking details and much more.
+Let’s get into it!

-To reach Witch’s Castle from here, take the smooth, flat trail for 3/4’s of a mile.
+The parking lot is fairly large, but I can see it filling up quickly in the summer months, so plan accordingly.
+To reach Witches Castle from here, take the smooth, flat trail for 3/4’s of a mile.
 From what we were told, it is relatively flat and smooth.

 There’s a single, portable bathroom and off in the grassy area you’ll find a couple picnic tables.
 The trail starts where the parking lot ends.